lkodinsson/MARS/Basic/GMG.md

 ### Creature Rarity

-The rarity of a particular creature modifies certain characteristics about it.
-All of the resource stats (health, endurance, stamina, and mana) will have three listed values.
-Challenge ratings are also given multiple values.
-These values, in order, represent that values you should use with those creatures depending on how notable, or rare, that creature is.
-The names for these rarities are: *common*, *elite*, and *unique*.
-Common creatures aren't particularly notable, so use their special abilities sparingly if at all.
+Creatures come in three rarities: *common*, *elite*, and *unique*.
+By default the listed statistics for a creature represent their stats as if they were an elite.
+A creature's resource stats (health, endurance, stamina, and mana) should be modified depending on their rarity.
+Common creatures will have half the listed value of their resources stats (rounded down), and since they aren't particularly notable they should use their special abilities sparingly if at all.
+Unique creatures, however, will have double the listed value of their resource stats.
+The challenge rating of any given creature is also modified the same way.

 # Creating Creatures